ThomasB013/BooleanProposition/README.md

 BinaryOperator: all booleans that have a operator that takes two operants, e.g. A AND B.
 The operators provided here are AND, OR, IMP, EQ.

+Parser: helps to read a well-formatted string into a proposition.

 Proposition: As explained on line 6-7 of this .txt file, it helps eliminate naked new/deletes.

 The Boolean classes are linked together in a tree-like matter.